Non-zero-sum optimal stopping game with continuous versus periodic exercise opportunities: Introduction

-NZSGs of optimal stopping in continuous time under full information have been studied via different methodologies, including QVIs \cite{BF}, QVIs in Dirichlet forms \cite{Nagai}, stochastic processes theory \cite{Etourneau86}, backward induction \cite{Ohtsubo87}, potential theory of Ray--Markov processes \cite{CattiauxLepeltier90}, and Snell envelope theory \cite{HZ10} (see also subgame-perfect equilibrium methods \cite{RS14}).
-In this paper, we consider the case of a NZSG with asymmetric information and an underlying L\'evy process $X$.
+In this paper, we expand the literature on NZSGs of optimal stopping both by proving the existence of a Nash equilibrium and by explicitly constructing the optimal threshold strategies, in a novel setting where $(i)$ the underlying dynamics is given by a L\'evy model with positive jumps and $(ii)$ players have asymmetric {exercise opportunities (continuous versus periodic)}.
 Either of these features sets our framework outside the well-developed standard theory (see, e.g. references above).
 Drawing on the theory of optimal stopping for diffusion processes is also non-feasible as it has limitations when dealing with jumps.
-It is also worth mentioning that, in zero-sum games of optimal stopping, the characterisation of threshold equilibria is given by the optimisation of a single expected reward, while in our NZSG we deal with the joint optimisation of two coupled expected rewards, whose complexity amplifies due to the information asymmetry, i.e. filtrations according to which each player is optimising.
+It is also worth mentioning that, in zero-sum games of optimal stopping, the characterisation of threshold equilibria is given by the optimisation of a single expected reward, while in our NZSG we deal with the joint optimisation of two coupled expected rewards, whose complexity amplifies due to the {asymmetry in exercise opportunities}.